OCRVblockchain/fabchanger/readme.md

       Generate configs:

           ./fabchanger --mode generate --join org

-      Generate crypto materials:

-         ./generate.sh

-      Copy generated crypto materials to your main `crypto-config` directory

-  3. Create connection profile and address to it in `config/config.yaml`.
+  3. Create connection profile and refer to it from `config/config.yaml`.

   4. Run command: